Tag: share

 Psalm 30; Hosea 13:4–14

-On his death bed, my wife shared the Good News of Jesus Christ.
+On his bed, my wife shared the Good News of Jesus Christ.
 He was in a “non-responsive” state.
-Yet, she felt a to the invitation to accept Jesus Christ as his Savior.
-Only in Heaven will I if the baptism was “sealing” as the priest said, or whether the physical response truly was an acceptance of Jesus.
-I can only hope and in God.
+Yet, she felt a response to the invitation to accept Jesus Christ as his Savior.
+Only in Heaven will I learn if the baptism was “sealing” as the priest said, or whether the physical response truly was an acceptance of Jesus.
+I can only and trust in God.

 “…like a bear robbed of her cubs.”
 Have you seen a momma bear (or many human mothers) separated from their children, with the feeling that the kids are threatened?
 I’ve seen a recorded version of one and lived the other.
 Don’t be the one that separates momma from the cubs.
 Just don’t.